Academic Policies and Regulations

 1 These policies apply to Graduate Students (students admitted to a graduate degree program or graduate certificate, and/or non-degree seeking students taking graduate coursework).
 Undergraduate students should refer to Section (4) and (5) Violations and Sanctions for Undergraduate Students.

 2 Graduate Students who receive an FF will be academically dismissed from the University and will not be eligible to apply to any graduate program at USF.
-See section on Academic Dishonesty and Graduate School Policy on Academic Integrity for more information.
+See section on Academic Dishonesty and Office of Graduate Studies Policy on Academic Integrity for more information.